TABLE TENNIS - Rafael Cabrera plays in the European Champions League - ExBulletin

 Youth Rafael Cabrera plays in the European Table Tennis Champions League (Champions League) for the Saarbrcken team in Germany.

-The information was released by Dr. Daniel Landrn, president of the Dominican Table Tennis Federation (Fedoteme), who also noted that Cabrera will play alongside tennis players of the caliber of Patrick Franziska, Shang Kun and Darko Jorkic, among others.
+The information was released by Dr. Daniel Landrn, president of the Dominican Table Tennis Federation (Fedoteme), who also noted that Cabrera will play alongside tennis players of the caliber Patrick Franziska, Shang Kun and Darko Jorkic.

-“This is a great opportunity for Cabrera to perfect his game and move forward in technical preparation,” said the Fedoteme president.
+“This is a great opportunity for Cabrera to perfect his game and make progress in technical preparation,” said the Fedoteme president.

 Cabrera becomes the youngest Dominican table tennis player to play in the European Table Tennis Champions League.